 Australian Heritage Week 2014 was held from Saturday 12 April to Sunday 20 April.

-In 2013, 324 heritage events were registered on this website representing events across all states and territories including some events being held as part of the state National Trusts annual heritage festivals.
+In 2014, 212 heritage events were registered on this website representing events across all states and territories including some events being held as part of the state and territory National Trusts annual heritage festivals.

 It is not too early to think about hosting an event during Australian Heritage Week 2014, and events may be registered at any time.

 What sort of event can I register?